risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 FROM source_name;
 ```

-If directly querying from the source, users can use `_rw_kafka_timestamp` to query messages sent within a specific time period.
+If directly querying from the source, you can use `_rw_kafka_timestamp` to filter messages sent within a specific time period.
 For example, the following query only selects messages sent in the past 10 minutes.

 ```sql
 SELECT * FROM source_name